Leonardo da Vinci machine gun

 Ballista Catapult

-As centuries passed, catapult design blueprints saw significant changes.
+As centuries passed, the design blueprints of catapults underwent significant changes.
 Greek and Roman engineers refined and diversified catapult designs, introducing new mechanisms like the ballista and onager.

 It’s fascinating to compare these classical designs with the more sophisticated da Vinci catapult, a testament to the evolution of engineering over the millennia.